 Keeping up with the pace of change is a common challenge in today’s economy, and it’s particularly essential to the ethical practice of law.
 Find out what your small firm needs to do in this special one-hour edition of our Webinars for Busy Lawyers.

 On March 10 at 12:30pm (eastern),

-in conjunction with the American Immigration Lawyers Association (AILA) New England Chapter’s New Members Division, our panel will present
+in conjunction with the American Immigration Lawyers Association (AILA) New England Chapter’s New Members Division, our panel presented